TinyMission/kara/README.md

     this.params[0] // wildcard param
     this.params["id"] // named :id param

+When compound objects are passed as form parameters, they can be retrieved as a hash:

+    // if form contains: book[title]=Foundation&book[author]=Isaac%20Asimov
+    this.params.getHash("book") // will return a has with {title="Foundation", author="Isaac Asimov"}

 The most common ActionResult is an HtmlView, but you can also return raw text with TextResult(), JSON objects with JsonResult(), and redirects with RedirectRestul().